-This contribution introduces a novel framework for the first excursion probability sensitivity estimation, applicable to linear dynamic systems subject to Gaussian excitation.
-The sensitivity estimator considered here is a local one and is calculated as the partial derivative of the first excursion probability with respect to a design parameter, such as the geometrical dimensions of the system.
-In the context of stochastic dynamical systems with low failure probability, obtaining both reliability and sensitivity estimates can be computationally expensive.
-In that sense, the linearity of the system plays a key role in order to build an efficient estimator.
-Domain Decomposition Method exploits this feature by exploring the failure domain in a very convenient way due to its special structure, characterized by the union of a large number of elementary linear failure domains.
-The proposed approach is based on the Domain Decomposition Method, enabling the derivation of the sensitivity estimator as a byproduct of the first excursion probability estimator.
-The effectiveness of the presented technique is illustrated through numerical examples involving both small- and large-scale models.
+This contribution introduces a novel framework for the first excursion probability sensitivity es-7 timation, applicable to linear dynamic systems subject to Gaussian excitation.
+The sensitivity 8 estimator considered here is a local one and it is calculated as the partial derivative of the first 9 excursion probability with respect to a design parameter, such as the geometrical dimensions of 10 the system.
+In the context of stochastic dynamical systems with low failure probability, obtaining 11 both reliability and sensitivity estimates can be computationally expensive.
+In that sense, the 12 linearity of the system plays a key role in order to build an efficient estimator.
+Domain Decompo-13 sition Method exploits this feature by exploring the failure domain in a very convenient way due 14 to its special structure, characterized by the union of a large number of elementary linear failure 15 domains.
+The proposed approach is based on the Domain Decomposition Method, enabling the 16 derivation of the sensitivity estimator as a byproduct of the first excursion probability estimator.
+17 The effectiveness of the presented technique is illustrated in numerical examples involving small-18 and large-scale models.
+19